mpursley/interactive-tutorials/tutorials/learnpython.org/en/Modules and Packages.md

 Exercise
 --------

-In this exercise, you will need to print an alphabetically sorted list of all functions in the `re` module, which contain the word `find`.
+In this exercise, you will need to define a list called 'find_members', which includes an alphabetically sorted list of all functions in the `re` module which contain the word `find`.
+And then, print that list.

 Tutorial Code
 -------------